 However, despite the tricky footing along the middle third of the hike, this is a beautiful forest and was a pleasant hike.

 Eventually, the trail begins to get a bit wider with more secure footing.
 Other than one short section that’s a bit steep, the rest of the hike is quite easy.

 Soon, the trail comes to a large wooden staircase that descends to another section of the trail.
 After this spot, the trail is quite wide and flat for the rest of the hike.

 Once beyond the staircase, the trail is located only a short distance behind the campground on the north side of Kettle Creek.
 The trail heads down to the end of the campground before doubling back on itself and ending back near the Ole Bull Monument.

-Overall, the Daugherty Loop Trail is a great hike that offers a nice introduction to the Black Forest of Pennsylvania.
+Overall, the Daugherty Loop Trail is a great hike that offers a nice introduction to the Black Forest of Pennsylvania and is one of the best hikes near Cherry Springs State Park.
 Add in a short diversion along the Castle Vista Trail to the Ole Bull’s home site and vista, and you have a great hike that’s worth checking out if you’re exploring Potter County and nearby sites like Cherry Springs State Park and Austin Dam.

 Getting to the Hiking Trails in Ole Bull State Park